Page updated 7/22/21

 Directly Schedule an Appointment Online

-Monroe County, MICHIGAN residents and/or workers age 18 and older interested in receiving the COVID-19 vaccine can click the YELLOW icon(s) below to schedule an appointment when timeslots are available.
-You will not see a yellow icon below if appointments are currently unavailable; walk-in appointments (when available) will not require an appointment in advance.
+Individuals interested in receiving the COVID-19 vaccine can click the YELLOW icon(s) below to schedule an appointment when timeslots are available.
+Walk-in appointments (when available) will not require an appointment in advance.

 What should I expect at the appointment?